CARE USA INTERNSHIPS & FELLOWSHIPS

 - Open minded and able to function effectively in diverse, multicultural environment

 - Top candidates will also possess a flexible, team-oriented work style

 To apply online, search our internships and fellowship postings below.

 - A current resume or CV, with names and contact information of at least three references

 - A cover letter that specifies the applicant’s particular programmatic and research interests

 Please note that only successful applicants will be contacted.
 If you are not contacted within 60 days of submitting your application, please consider your application unsuccessful.
-Due to the high volume of applications, we are unable to accept phone calls regarding fellowship applications.
+Due to the high volume of internship and fellowship applications, we are unable to accept phone calls.